hans-mayer/blog/_posts/2026-03-09-second-interface-for-u-blox-receiver-on-pi4-and-pi5.markdown

 I own a pHAT from uputronics with a ZED-F9P on Pi4 and a pHAT from sparkfun with a ZED-X20P on Pi5. <br>
 Both GNSS receivers have a second interface called UART2 and both systems are wired to GPIO pins of the Raspberry Pi.

 And sometimes it's useful to have a second connection to the receiver.
-For example than if the interface speed of the primary interface is intended changed.
-But there are also other usecases where it's useful to have access over a second way.
+For example, if the interface speed of the primary interface is accidentally changed or misconfigured.
+Or if one wants to feed RTCM3 data over a different path.
+But there are also other use cases where it's useful to have access over a second way.

 ## Pi 4 ##

 In my case the uputronics board UART2 is connected to GPIO12 for TXD5 and GPIO13 for RXD5.
-Don't mixup the GPIO name with the pin number.
+Don't mix up the GPIO name with the pin number.
 For example GPIO12 is pin 32 and GPIO13 is pin 33 on the 40 pin connector.

 For the Pi 4 the modification is easy.
 Add a line in `/boot/firmware/config.txt` in the global section